 The Veterans Room: A Gilded Age Shrine at the Park Avenue Armory

-New York City's Park Avenue Armory was originally a headquarters for the National Guard's Seventh Regiment.
-Its Gilded Age Veterans Room is a rare surviving interior by Louis Comfort Tifffany's Associated Artists.
+Inside NYC’s Park Avenue Armory, the Gilded Age Veterans Room is a rare surviving interior by Louis Comfort Tifffany’s Associated Artists.

-Cathedral Basilica of the Sacred Heart – the Gothic Spirit in America
+Cathedral Basilica of the Sacred Heart: the Gothic Spirit in America

 Miss Florence’s Painted Dining Room